ruslanmv/AWS-Bedrock-LLMs-in-Google-Colab/README.md

 # Run AWS Bedrock LLM Inference in Google Colab (Step-by-Step, Human-Friendly)

 If you want a fast way to try **Amazon Bedrock** models from a notebook, Google Colab is perfect: no local setup, easy package installs, and a built-in place to store secrets.
-Below is a clean, professional walkthrough—based directly on the notebook you provided—showing exactly how to send a prompt to **`amazon.nova-lite-v1:0`** and read back the model’s response.
+Below is a clean, professional walkthrough—based directly on the notebook  how to send a prompt to **`amazon.nova-lite-v1:0`** and read back the model’s response.

 ---